-TIP: If you do not like veggies in your salad, you can use garlic powder, or onion powder for flavor, in addition to
+If you do not like veggies in your salad, you can use garlic powder, or onion powder for flavor, in addition to salt and pepper.

 I personally like the crunchiness of the veggies in my salad.

-If yo do not like Mayo, you may use Greek Yogurt, or all mustard.
+If yo do not like Mayo, you may use Greek Yogurt, or only mustard.